JOILOKEY/Heapstudents/README.md

 List all my files

 I put all my .cpp files in a list.
-These are the files I wrote for different parts of the program—like one for the student class, one for dates, one for addresses, and the main one that runs everything.
+These are the files I wrote for different parts of the program like one for the student class, one for dates, one for addresses, and the main one that runs everything.

 Prepare object files